hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 When running in mounted storage mode the PostgreSQL server runs inside a Docker container.
 If the PostgreSQL service fails a new container should be automatically created.
-However, if the service is hung, or otherwise fails without triggering a new container deployment, the pTFE server should be stopped and the standby server started.
+However, if the service is hung, or otherwise fails without triggering a new container deployment, the Terraform Enterprise server should be stopped and the standby server started.
 All PostgreSQL data will have been written to the mounted storage and will then be accessible on the standby node.